spacemeshos/testnet-guide/smc.md

 ## Basic Units
-- `Spacemesh Cent` (LERNER) - the basic unit of accounting in the Spacemesh platform.
+- `Spacemesh Cent` (LERNER). the basic unit of accounting in the Spacemesh platform.
 Used mostly by developers in the code and for transaction fees.

 - `Spacemesh Coin` (SMC).
 One Spacemesh Coin equals to 10^18 Spacemesh Cents.